Our Seventh Featured Libation of the World Comes from Fabulous France

 If someone asks me what my favorite liqueur is, there would be no hesitation; Grand Marnier wins hands down.
 Maybe it is the connection to my heritage or childhood memories.
 I believe it is because it is deliciously elegant and smooth.

 Most larger liquor stores have mini bottles available if you are hesitant to purchase a large bottle for your first try.
-I have no doubt you will see why it has stood the test of time and won so many awards and recognition worldwide.
+I have no doubt you will see why it has stood the test of time and won so many awards and recognitions worldwide.

 Cheers!